reingel/HRL_InvCNN/README.md

 # HRL_InvCNN

-Hierarchical Reinforcement Learning by Inverse Convolutional Neural Network
+This repository is to test the possibility of the Hierarchical Reinforcement Learning by Inverse Convolutional Neural Network.